BananaPuppy/VariantFurnaces/README.md

 ### Known Issues
 • Using the stone-copper upgrade resets remaining cook time<br>
+• Using an upgrade drops furnace xp instead of keeping it stored inside of the furnace<br>

 ### Future Features
 • Blasting & Smoke Augments<BR>